Smarter Balanced Interim Assessments

 Pursuant to California Education Code Section 60642.6, interim assessments are available to all local educational agencies.
 The interim assessments are specifically designed to provide meaningful information for gauging student progress throughout the year toward mastery of the skills measured by the summative assessments.

 There are two types of interim assessments:

 - Interim Assessment Blocks (IABs) focus on the smaller sets of targets and therefore provide more detailed information for instructional purposes.
 The IABs yield overall information for each block.
-Charts listing IABs available by grade (PDF) show the blocks available for grade level English language arts/literacy (ELA) and mathematics.
-Students have unlimited access to all IABs.
+A flyer listing all IABs available by grade (PDF) shows the blocks available for grade level English language arts/literacy (ELA) and mathematics.

 - Smarter Balanced Interim Assessments Estimated Times for Hand Scoring Items – This table is a Smarter Balanced document that describes a range of estimated times required to complete the hand scoring portion of the interim assessments.